Paris is a city most people never forget.

 Paris by Neighborhood

-If you’d like to learn more about an individual neighborhood, then read my guides to the most popular neighborhoods in Paris here:
+If you’d like to learn more about a specific neighborhood, then read my guides to the most popular neighborhoods in Paris here:

 If you love trendy, cutting-edge neighborhoods, these hipster areas in Paris are best for you.